 Ladder offers a unique option for life insurance: you can get adjustable term life coverage and increase or decrease your death benefit as your needs change.
 You can purchase up to $8 million in coverage and apply online.

-Ladder is best suited for individuals that want simple, straightforward coverage.
-It doesn’t offer any optional riders, and some applicants will have to get a medical exam to qualify for coverage.
-Its premiums are also a little higher than the norm, based on our price survey.
+The company is best suited for individuals that want simple, straightforward coverage.
+It doesn’t offer any optional riders, and you typically won’t need a medical exam to qualify for coverage.

-If you’re looking for a policy you can customize with insurance endorsements or policies that are simplified issue, you may be better off with another life insurance company.
+If you’re looking for a policy you can customize with insurance endorsements or policies that are simplified, you may be better off with another life insurance company.